Hair Care Routine For Damaged Hair

 Hair damage happens when aggressors such as heat, chemicals, and UV rays attack the protective outer layer of your hair (the cuticle) leaving cracks in its exterior.
 Once cracked, the cuticle opens up, your hair is at risk for further damages and breakage.
 Frizzy, dull, rough hair, spilt ends, and excessive hair breakage are the key signs of hair damage.
 Hair damage caused by other factors such as heat styling, chemicals, sun damage, stress.

-The difference between healthy hair and damaged hair is cuticle layer is intact in healthy hair whereas the cuticle layer is stripped off in damaged.
+The difference between healthy, clean hair and damaged hair is cuticle layer is intact in healthy hair whereas the cuticle layer is stripped off in damaged.
 This is the main reason hair looks irregular, dull, and frizzy.
 When these cuticles are damaged, the natural smooth cuticle layer starts to become rough, hair starts to become brittle, and split ends begin to appear.
 In some cases, the core is exposed and vulnerable to snapping.
 When hair snaps off or breaks into split ends, the hair looks frizzy and dull.

 What Are The Types Of Hair Damage?

 Damaged hair lacks natural oils on the external layer of your hair.
 This causes the hair to lose its shine.
 Shampoos containing harsh chemicals can take off the natural oils from your scalp and hair.
 Wash your hair twice a week and use shampoos that suit your hair type.